2019-iuc-sw-skku/AhnLab/task.md

     - `sha256sum /proc/[pid]/exe` : just one line, **[Sha256] [path]**

 comments:
-    - `stat`, `readlink`, `md5sum` and `sha256sum` commands are included in GNU core utils, so it will not be a problem that some linux system does not have these commands
+    - `id`, `stat`, `readlink`, `md5sum` and `sha256sum` commands are included in GNU core utils, so it will not be a problem that some linux system does not have these commands
     - procfs is common linux file system, so it will not be a problem, maybe?
     - man page of procfs says that some elements and lines appeared and disappeared with version changes, so we must consider this